Kravitz Deli serves up thousands of pounds of corned beef for St. Patrick’s Day

-LIBERTY, Ohio (WKBN) – Wednesday was another big day at Kravitz Deli in Liberty as corned beef was the main attraction for St. Patrick’s Day.
+LIBERTY, Ohio (WYTV) – Wednesday was another big day at Kravitz Deli in Liberty as corned beef was the main attraction for St. Patrick’s Day.

 Workers prepared, sliced and served around 4,000 pounds of corned beef to make about 1,500 sandwiches.